 IIHS has compiled a list of safe cars for teen drivers.
 IIHS reports that larger, heavier vehicles are safer for teen drivers, as they provide more protection in the event of an accident compared to smaller, compact vehicles.
 Electronic stability control is a must for a teenagers car, as this safety technology will help the driver keep control of the automobile when road and weather conditions are not ideal.
 High horsepower engines should be avoided to reduce the temptation to speed.

-If your teenager has been injured in an automobile accident, contact the Arnold Law Firm and speak to a reputable Sacramento car accident attorney for a free case evaluation.
+If your teenager has been injured in an automobile accident, contact the Arnold Law Firm and speak to a reputable Sacramento car accident attorney for a free evaluation of your claim.